mindrenee/native_app_studio/doc/READ ME.md

 Features
 -------------
 * Chose the length of a word in the menu and start the game.
+* Change the settings in the menu.
+* Choose to start a new game or to resume your last game.
-* Display a highscore after you played a game.
+* Display a highscore after you played a game. (the player with the least guesses is on the top)
+* Save the highscore in a plist.
 * Guess letters to guess the hidden word.
 * Letter is not guessed yet -> black.
 * Letter is right -> green
 * Letter is wrong -> red + part of the hangman
+* You can change settings in the game.
+* When you quit the game, the game will be saved.
+* Load the words from a plist

 Frameworks
 -------------